matthewcpaul/mcp/_work/thedotcom-page-generation.md

 I created a series of surveys to identify pain points and set up interviews with our early users of the product to see firsthand how they navigated through and worked with the as-is expereince.
 This rapid research was invaluable in helping give more shape to the problem and identify constraints & opportunity areas.

 1. Seeing both the CMS sheet or the editor sheet, along with the page the user is working on is a must have
-1. Even with the CMS sheets as panels instead of their own full-page view, the sheets should still have their full capabilities, which required rearchitecting in how they were built
+1. Even with the CMS sheets as panels instead of their own full-page view, the sheets should still have their full capabilities, which required rearchitecting how they were built
 1. The editor experience should feel more configurable and cater to how different users want to work; people prefer different setups and layouts when doing this type of web design and content management work
 1. Horizontal space in the bottom toolbar was becoming a problem, and needed to be addressed